 Inversion axes of symmetry are rather difficult to describe (and therefore difficult for the reader to understand) without the use of the stereographic projection-a method of representing a three-dimensional pattern of planes in a crystal on a two-dimensional plan.
+This topic is covered in Chapter 12 and the representation of symmetry elements in detail in Section 12.5.1.
 Geographers have the same problem when trying to represent the surface of the Earth on a two-dimensional map, and they too make use of the stereographic projection.
-In atlases, the circular maps of the world (usually with the North or South Poles in the centre) are often stereographic projections.
+In atlases, the circular maps of the world (usually with the north or south poles in the centre) are often stereographic projections.